Awaba

 Subsidence Management Plans (SMPs) are prepared by mining lease holders to consider the potential impacts of underground mining and identify measures to manage such impacts.
 SMPs may contain requirements for the avoidance of damage to particularly significant features, the mitigation of damage, or rehabilitation of subsidence related impacts.

-The following provides a summary of environmental monitoring data undertaken as required by Environment Protection Licences and Approvals.
+Provides a summary of environmental monitoring data undertaken as required by Environment Protection Licences and Approvals.
 The purpose of this data is to provide the community with meaningful information on the performance of environmental controls.

 Independent Environmental Audits